kristianmandrup/red-elements/packages/red-stencil/src/components/library/Library.md

 ## Library

+Library detective work...

+How to track down the working of existing widgets in order to rework and use them in Custom Elements ;0

 ## controller widget

 The controller widget for library is a class called `LibraryUI` (note: feel free to rename it to `Library`.
 Stick with suitable conventions)